afreenumar/PricePulse/README.md

 ## Team Project

-This project was developed as part of a collaborative team effort.
-Team members contributed to different aspects of the application, including frontend, backend, database integration, and testing.
+PricePulse was developed as a collaborative team project.
+Each team member independently developed a complete implementation of the application.
+After evaluation, the version with automated real-time price retrieval was selected as the final project.

 ## My Contribution

-- Assisted in developing and testing application features.
-- Worked with the project codebase using Visual Studio Code and GitHub.
+- Independently designed and developed a complete version of the PricePulse application from scratch.
+- Built the frontend and integrated the backend components for product comparison.
+- Implemented product search and comparison functionality using manually maintained product price data to demonstrate the application's workflow.
-- Contributed to project integration and debugging.
+- Contributed to project testing, debugging, and overall feature validation.

-- Participated in project documentation and version control.
+## Teammate's Contribution

+- Developed the final implementation for automated real-time price retrieval from supported e-commerce websites.
+- Integrated dynamic web scraping functionality into the final project version.